durga811/durga811/README.md

 - 👋 Hi, I’m Durga Prasad Pradhan
-- 👀 I’m interested in web3  and web2 Devlopement
+- 👀 I’m interested in ML and web Devlopement
-- 🌱 I’m currently learning  ethereum blockchain devlopement
+- 🌱 I’m currently exploring Machine Learning and LLM.
 <!-- - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ... -->